Scholarships - Land Resources

-The Ed Grafton Forestry Scholarship is awarded annually to a deserving student who is a freshman, sophomore or junior in the Forest Technology program at Glenville State College.
+The Ed Grafton Forestry Scholarship is awarded annually to a deserving student who is a freshman, sophomore or junior in the Forest Technology program at Glenville State University.
 The scholarship is named after Dr. Ed Grafton who taught forestry courses at the Department of Land Resources for 34 years.
 The student should have a GPA of 3.0 at the time of application.
 Recipient of the scholarship will be selected by the faculty and staff of the Department of Land Resources.

 Gregory A. Smith Scholarship

 This scholarship was established by Mr. Gregory A. Smith, a 1976 GSU Alum and Glenville businessman, to benefit GSU students with the declared major of Land Surveying.
 Scholarship recipients will be selected annually by a committee comprised of Mr. Smith, the Department of Land Resources Chair and the Head Instructor of Land Surveying.
 Preference shall be given to students in the GSU service area and then to students in the central West Virginia area.